wordofwarning/wordofwarning.org/current/2013-emergency/blank/index.md

 Sophie Charlotte Alexandra Frenzel, alas Lotta Vanina SCAF, is a conceptual artist and Social Entrepreneur.
 She strongly identifies with the practice of the FLUXUS movement, and with its representatives Valie Export and Joseph Beuys, she now is trying to find out what art can contribute to a socially, economically and ecologically balanced society; she has founded her own money Institute: *The Bank of Change — an Unconditional Real Trust*, that is in pursuit of an alternative economy for our future.

 Sophie is co-founder and manager of the award winning Social Enterprise OXFORD ART CIRCUS.

 **Mike Chavez-Dawson | In Your Hands**
 Commissioned for Emergency, *In Your Hands* sees critically acclaimed Manchester-based artist-curator Mike Chavez-Dawson perform as Mic Alche; with a one-to-one palmistry service he will scrutinise your artistic temperament & success from the creases of your hands and the veins in the whites of your eyes.

 Mic Alche’s regalia sees him don a René Magritte inspired overcoat & bowler and a gold painted face (*ref: Beuys, How to Explain Pictures to a Dead Hare*).
 In addition to his reading, each willing participant will receive a hand-map painting of her/his hands as a keepsake for taking part.

 Mike Chavez-Dawson is an artist-curator based at Rogue Artists' Studios, Manchester.
 He instigated and curated the critically acclaimed shows *Unrealised Potential* and David Shrigley's solo show entitled *HOW ARE YOU FEELING?* for Cornerhouse (2012–13).
-More recently his extraordinary proposal *Beyond the Medium, A Rake’s Dream…* made the 100 favorite proposals for Artangel *OPEN* 2013.
+More recently his extraordinary proposal *Beyond the Medium, A Rake’s Dream…* made the 100 favorite proposals for Artangel OPEN 2013.

-Chavez-Dawson tends to present 'propositional works' that retain a healthy skepticism for participation and interpretation; this is usually through multi-part works that sit between performance(-art) and curation, often revealing the myth of the artist's vision as against the audience's reading.
+Chavez-Dawson tends to present 'propositional works' that retain a healthy scepticism for participation and interpretation; this is usually through multi-part works that sit between performance(-art) and curation, often revealing the myth of the artist's vision as against the audience's reading.
 [www.mikechavezdawson.com](http://www.mikechavezdawson.com)
 ![Mike Chavez-Dawson](mike_cd.jpg)